Starting Tomato Plants From Seed

-1. First, you will need a place to grow your young plants or seedlings.
+1. First, you will need to designate a place in your home to grow your young plants or seedlings.
 A place that is warm (although it’s not a requirement) and one that is out of the way of tiny hands and nosey pets.

-You know those plant containers your plants come in?
-Well, never EVER throw those out.
-They are more durable than you think and perfect to use when starting your new batch of seedlings.
+Even though they may seem flimsy, they are more durable than you think and are perfect to use when starting your new batch of seedlings.

-I believe I am in my 10th year with these containers and they are still holding strong.
+I believe I am in my 10th year with these same plastic containers and they are still holding strong.

 I also have the trays the plants came in which are really convenient when you are moving from inside to outside.

-They are also great for keeping water from dripping all over your floor when you are watering.
+These trays are also great for keeping water from dripping all over your floor when you are watering your flats.

-When starting tomato plants from seed the key is to use good quality starter soil.
+When starting vegetables and tomato plants from seed, the key is to use good quality starter soil.

-The good news is, it is surprisingly inexpensive to purchase organic seed mix and it is sold just about everywhere both online and in stores.
+The good news is, it is easy to find a good mix that fits into your budget, and it is sold just about everywhere both online and in stores.

 If you choose to reuse planters as I mentioned above you will want to wash and sterilize them before using them again.
-This will remove any old soil and possible pests or lingering diseases from previous years.
+This will remove any old soil along with any leftover pest residue or lingering diseases from previous years.
 I like to use a bottle brush (bought from the dollar store) and warm soapy water with a bit of bleach added in.

-Wash each one, rinse well, and stack on a large towel to air dry.
+Wash each container, rinse it well, and stack on a large towel to air dry.
 If it is a sunny day, you can allow your containers to dry in the sunshine.
 The sun acts as a natural sanitizer and is a great way to dry things up rather quickly.

-Make sure to wear gloves so the bleach does not irritate your skin.
+When using bleach, make sure to wear gloves so the bleach does not irritate your skin.
 The ratio I use is about 1 part bleach to 9 parts water.
-I usually just fill a bucket and pour in a little bleach eyeballing the measurement.
+I usually just fill a bucket and pour in a little bleach, eyeballing the measurement.

-Your goal here is to remove any disease, if there is any, before planting your seeds giving them the very best environment to grow in early on.
+Your goal with wasging is to remove any disease, if there is any, before planting your seeds giving them the very best environment to grow in early on.

 One of the best tips I can pass on to start plants from seed is to make sure you presoak your starter mix.

 I have tried to plant my seeds without presoaking and they took forever to sprout setting me back a full week on my schedule.
-The seed mix is made to hold in moisture giving your seeds the perfect foundation for growth.
+The seed mix contains peat moss which will help to hold in moisture giving your seeds the perfect foundation for growth.

 But adding water to seed starting mix is tricker than you might think.
-That’s because the main ingredient in most seed starters is peat moss.
-Which can be loose, lightweight, and rather dusty.
-To soak your soil you will need a large container like this washtub I found again, at the dollar store.
+That’s because the main ingredient in most seed starters is peat moss as I mention above.
+Peat moss is really loose, lightweight, and rather dusty.

 How to Soak Seed Starter Mix